AhmedMahmoud100/shopping-cart-app/README.md

 - **Organization**: Clear separation of concerns
 - **Maintainability**: Easy to find and update component files
 - **Consistency**: Uniform structure across all components
----

-Built with ❤️ using React, TypeScript, and Ant Design